Where the Blind Horse Sings

-Where the Blind Horse Sings is a book written by Kathy Stevens, the founder of Catskill Animal Sanctuary.
-This book chronicles Stevens's experiences in creating one of the country's "most successful" sanctuaries for abused and neglected farm animals.
+Where the Blind Horse Sings is a 2007 non-fiction book written by Kathy Stevens, the founder of Catskill Animal Sanctuary.
+The book is about Stevens's experiences working in the sanctuary.

-Reception

 Author

 Kathy Stevens is the founder and director of Catskill Animal Sanctuary in Saugerties, NY.
 She left her 11-year teaching career behind in 2000 to transform a rundown farm into a haven for abused horses and farm animals.
 In addition to the rescue and rehabilitation of animals, Stevens has dedicated her efforts educating the public on matters of human health concerns and environmental damage associated with factory farming practices.